EzioAman/PySQL/README.md

 python DBMS.py
 ```

-The GUI will launch and allow interaction with the database.
+The GUI will open and allow interaction with the database.

 ---

 # 📊 Example Use Cases

 * Viewing student records
-* Checking staff details
+* Checking staff information
-* Monitoring salary data
+* Managing salary data
 * Running custom SQL queries for analysis

 ---